Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 The message itself is defined as an `IMessage` under the `Shared` project.

-INFO: To specify a message ID different from the underlying transport message ID (`BrokeredMessage.MessageId`), set the `NServiceBus.MessageId` header on the native message with the desired message ID.
+NOTE: To specify a message ID different from the underlying transport message ID (`BrokeredMessage.MessageId`), set the `NServiceBus.MessageId` header on the native message with the desired message ID.

 snippet:NativeMessage